Arkansas State University

 Academic work on campus had progressed by the 1920s into a junior college curriculum.
 The change came about during World War I, when the Board of Trustees sought to host a Student Army Training Corps unit on campus.
 After Victor C. Kays, Arkansas State’s first principal ever, learned that such units could only be housed at institutions with at least junior college level, he immediately expanded the curriculum to qualify.

 The 1930s decade was looking promising when a fire consumed the Administration/Classroom, right when the Spring semester classes were just starting.
 In spite of the total loss, President Kays found temporary class locations around campus, including the Dairy Barn, and classes continued on schedule.
 Construction also began right away on a new Administration/Classroom Building, which opened in 1932.
-By the 1930s, the academic program had evolved into a full four-year collegeand the first four-year degrees were awarded in 1932.
+By the 1930s, the academic program had evolved into a full four-year college and the first four-year degrees were awarded in 1932.
 The following year, Aggie’s name was changed to Arkansas State College.

 Against all odds and despite the Great Depression, A-State grew considerably during the 1930s.
-Much of the growth was due President Kays who put in place a number of strategies for attracting federal monies to the campus.
+Much of the growth was due President Kays who put in place a number of strategies for attracting federal money to the campus.

 During the 1950s, the school began comparing itself to the University of Arkansas and the board of directive began a campaign to achieve university status.
-The campus and academic programs continued to grow during the 1960s, and after a decade of intense work, the support of the Government, the community and the students, the institution became Arkansas State University, a place that will eventually turn into a great option for international students looking to fulfill their studies abroad.
+The campus and academic programs continued to grow during the 1960s, and after a decade of intense work, the support of the Government, and the community and the students, the institution became Arkansas State University, a place that will eventually turn into a great option for international students looking to fulfill their studies abroad.

 Sports teams played a crucial part in putting the university on the map.
 The football team played in the Pecan Bowl for three uninterrupted seasons and won the National Championship in 1970.
 Baseball came in the late 1960s and won three Southland Conference Championships, along with becoming NCAA Mid-West Regional Champions in 1967 and 1968 and placing third in 1968 in the College Division World Series.

 Another historical event took place in 1970 when Arkansas State employee Dr. Calvin Smith, who had done his master’s work at ASU, became the first black faculty member on campus.
 Minority enrollment continued to grow, and in 1972, the university had its first all-black Homecoming Court.
-Since inception, diversity and inclusion have been crucial aspects of A-State, reason why the international student’s population kept growing through the years.
+Since inception, diversity and inclusion have been crucial aspects of A-State, a reason why the international student’s population kept growing throughout the years.

 Years ahead, the new millennium brought a much-improved research reputation with the opening of the Arkansas Biosciences Institute, part of a collaborative effort among five institutions to conduct agricultural and medical research to improve the health of Arkansans.